Overview

 I went to Pomona College, Claremont for my undergraduate study where I wrote a senior thesis on Little Saigon.
 After that, I worked for about a year and a half, at the Asian American Drug Abuse Program, Inc. (AADAP).
 I then went back to graduate school at UCLA to obtain a doctoral degree in Sociology.
 My areas of interest are in the intersection of race, class, gender, sexuality and ability.
 I filed my dissertation, "Becoming Queer and Vietnamese American: Negotiating Multiple Identities in an Ethnic Support Group of Lesbians, Bisexual Women and Female-to-Male Transgenders," in January 2001 and received my Ph.D. in Sociology at UCLA.

-This is my 11th year at CSUN, where I was hired as a Southeast Asian Specialist but I also do research and teach on gender and sexuality.
-I now have tenure and was promoted to Full Professor.
+This is my 17th year at CSUN, where I was hired as a Southeast Asian Specialist but I also do research and teach on gender and sexuality.
+I am a tenured Full Professor.

 From Spring 2004 to Fall 2006, I served as the Asian American Studies Academic Advisement Coordinator.
-I am also on the Queer Studies Minor Advisory Board.
+I was also on the Queer Studies Minor Advisory Board.
+I was interim Chair of AAS in 2007 and now return as a Chair for a second term that began in Fall 2012 and will end in Summer 2018.

-My current interest is on healing at the personal and collective levels.
+My current research interest is on Vietnamese entrepreneurship.
+I will be exploring Little Saigon and compare it to the communities in Canada.
+My personal interest is on healing at the personal and collective levels.
 I have been exploring Vietnamese Zen Buddhism as taught by Zen Buddhist master Thich Nhat Hanh.
 Particularly the mindfulness trainings as a way for me and my community to heal from the different forms of violence and oppression.
-A book that waters my seeds of compassion and understanding is called Learning True Love (published by Parallax Press) by Sister Chan Khong, who is an amazing Vietnamese woman role model.
-I am now reading The Wise Heart by Jack Kornfield.
+A book that waters my seeds of compassion and understanding is called Learning True Love (published by Parallax Press) by Sister Chan Khong, who is an amazing Vietnamese woman.
+I attended a mindfulness retreat for educators at Brock University, Canada.
+The theme was "Happy teachers will change the world."
+I am trying to practice this as chair of my department. :-)